Xrg360/webProgrmming_Notes/README.md

 1. Open Obsidian.
 2. Click on "Open folder as vault".
-3. Navigate to the location where you cloned the repository and select the `web_progrmming` folder.
+3. Navigate to the location where you cloned the repository and select the `webProgrmming_Notes` folder.

 ### Viewing Rendered Notes